 You must designate one of the LACCD colleges as your Home School and be actively enrolled in at least one financial aid unit approved unit every semester in order to be processed for financial aid.
 Active enrollment means classes have started and you are actively attending classes.
-Consult with your Financial Aid if you are planning to change your Home School.
+Enrollment requirements may vary by aid program and by campus.
+Please check with the Financial Aid Office at your Home Schools for details.
+Consult with your Financial Aid Office if you are planning to change your Home School.